nisargnp/GroupMeBot/README.md

 - Display the weather forecast.
 - Display the current phase of the moon.
 - Display Twitch channel status (online vs offline).
 - Retrieve a video from YouTube and display it.
+- See which classes a UMD professor is teaching during a specified semester.

 ## Contributers
 - [Nisarg Patel](https://github.com/nisargnp)